Unosquare-CoE-JavaScript/practice-project/README.md

 - [sequelize-cli](https://www.npmjs.com/package/sequelize-cli) - The Sequelize Command Line Interface (CLI).

-- [cls-hooked](https://www.npmjs.com/package/cls-hooked) - Used for Sequelize-Transactions (Can be removed on future).
+- [cls-hooked](https://www.npmjs.com/package/cls-hooked) - Used for Sequelize-Transactions (Can be removed in the future).

 - [sequelize-typescript](https://www.npmjs.com/package/sequelize-typescript) - Decorators and some other features for sequelize (v6).